 Diploid cells are those that have two sets of chromosomes.
-In diploid organisms, each of the parents donates a set of chromosomes that will form the two sets in the offspring.
+In diploid organisms, each of the parents donates a set of chromosomes that will form the two groups in the offspring.

-Most mammals are diploid organisms, which means that they have two homologous copies of each chromosome in the cells.
+Most mammals are diploid organisms, meaning they have two homologous copies of each chromosome in the cells.
 In humans, there are 46 chromosomes.

 In most diploid organisms, all cells, except gametes, will be diploid and will contain both sets of chromosomes.
-The diploid cells reproduce using mitosis, which creates a completely identical copy of the cell.
+The diploid cells reproduce using mitosis, which creates an entirely identical copy of the cell.

-In humans, somatic cells (or non-sexual cells) are all diploid cells.
-These include the cells that make up the organs, muscles, bones, skin, hair and any other part of the body other than the ovules or the sperm cells.
+Somatic cells (or non-sexual cells) are all diploid cells in humans.
+These include the cells that make up the organs, muscles, bones, skin, hair, and any other body part other than the ovules or the sperm cells.

 What is the difference?